Skip to main content

 cargo test

-cargo install --path atomic
+cargo install --path atomic-cli

 Troubleshooting